Skull: Injuries and treatment

 Injuries to the brain can be life-threatening.
-Normally the skull protects the brain from damage through its hard unyieldingness; the skull is one of the least deformable structures found in nature with it needing the force of about 1 ton to reduce the diameter of the skull by 1 cm.
-In some cases, however, of head injury, there can be raised intracranial pressure through mechanisms such as a subdural haematoma.
-In these cases the raised intracranial pressure can cause herniation of the brain out of the foramen magnum ("coning") because there is no space for the brain to expand; this can result in significant brain damage or death unless an urgent operation is performed to relieve the pressure.
+Normally the skull protects the brain from damage through its high resistance to deformation; the skull is one of the least deformable structures found in nature, needing the force of about 1 ton to reduce its diameter by 1 cm.
+In some cases of head injury, however, there can be raised intracranial pressure through mechanisms such as a subdural haematoma.
+In these cases, the raised intracranial pressure can cause herniation of the brain out of the foramen magnum ("coning") because there is no space for the brain to expand; this can result in significant brain damage or death unless an urgent operation is performed to relieve the pressure.
 This is why patients with concussion must be watched extremely carefully.
 Repeated concussions can activate the structure of skull bones as the brain's protective covering.

 Dating back to Neolithic times, a skull operation called trepanning was sometimes performed.
 This involved drilling a burr hole in the cranium.
 Examination of skulls from this period reveals that the patients sometimes survived for many years afterward.
 It seems likely that trepanning was also performed purely for ritualistic or religious reasons.
 Nowadays this procedure is still used but is normally called a craniectomy.

 In March 2013, for the first time in the U.S., researchers replaced a large percentage of a patient's skull with a precision, 3D-printed polymer implant.
 About 9 months later, the first complete cranium replacement with a 3D-printed plastic insert was performed on a Dutch woman.
 She had been suffering from hyperostosis, which increased the thickness of her skull and compressed her brain.

 A study conducted in 2018 by the researchers of Harvard Medical School in Boston, funded by National Institutes of Health (NIH), suggested that instead of travelling via blood, there are "tiny channels" in the skull through which the immune cells combined with the bone marrow reach the areas of inflammation after an injury to the brain tissues.

 Transgender procedures

-Surgical alteration of sexually dimorphic skull features may be carried out as a part of facial feminization surgery, a set of reconstructive surgical procedures that can alter male facial features to bring them closer in shape and size to typical female facial features.
+Surgical alteration of sexually dimorphic skull features may be carried out as a part of facial feminization surgery or facial masculinization surgery, these reconstructive surgical procedures that can alter sexually dimorphic facial features to bring them closer in shape and size to facial features of the desired sex.
 These procedures can be an important part of the treatment of transgender people for gender dysphoria.